yrapop01/yrapop01.github.io/python/index.md

 ---
-header: Introduction to Python
+header: How To Sneak Like Python
-title: Introduction to Python
+title: How To Sneak Like Python
 ---

 # Contents